 Order Management Notification Service¶

-The Order Management Notification Service provides support for notifications, to be sent from the Flipkart system to the seller system, for any event in an order lifecycle, such as order creation, label creation, order cancellation, and so on.
+The Order Management Notification Service provides support for notifications, to be sent from the Flipkart system to the seller system, for any event in a shipment lifecycle, such as shipment creation, label creation, shipment cancellation, and so on.
 You can use this feature to improve the performance of your application by eliminating additional network and computation costs in polling resources to determine if they have changed.

 |Notification||Description / Use Case|

 |Hold||Sent when an order item is flagged as “Hold”|